MicrosoftDocs/security/operations/incident-response-playbook-phishing.md

 ### Account details

-Before proceeding with the investigation, it is recommended that you have the user name, user principal name (UPN) or the email address of the account that you suspect is compromised.
+Before proceeding with the investigation, it's recommended that you have the user name, user principal name (UPN) or the email address of the account that you suspect is compromised.

 ### Microsoft 365 base requirements